EutechCybernetic/lucy-pro-documentation/dynamicui.md

 When the dialog is invoked from an extension attribute screen, the relevant extension attribute's value will be auto filled.

 From the **UI** tab in the [Model Designer](model-designer) you can select which attributes will be captured in the dialog.
-If you have marked an attribute as code/Required in the [attributeeditor](attributeeditor) then the dialog will validate that the attribute's field is filled when creating an instance.
-See [configdynuis](configdynuis) for more information on configuring the creation dialog.
+If you have marked an attribute as `Required` in the [Attribute Editor](modeldesigner.rst#attributeeditor) then the dialog will validate that the attribute's field is filled when creating an instance.
+See [Configuring Dynamic User Interfaces](dynamicuis.rst#configdynuis) for more information on configuring the creation dialog.

 #### Overriding the creation dialog
-You can override the default creation dialog by defining your own dialog screen in the [uicomposer](uicomposer).
+You can override the default creation dialog by defining your own dialog screen in the [UI Composer Reference](uicomposer.rst#uicomposer).
 In the **UI** tab of the [Model Designer](model-designer) uncheck the option to auto-generate a creation dialog and instead, pick the dialog you have defined from the list.

 {% hint type="note" %}
     You need to create a dialog screen in the UI Bundle.
 Only dialog screens will be shown in the list of views to override with. {% endhint %}

-See [configdynuis](configdynuis) for more information.
+See [Configuring Dynamic User Interfaces](dynamicuis.rst#configdynuis) for more information.

 ### Quick Information Bubble
 The quick-information bubble shows a small bubble of information about your instance along with a link to go to the instance details screen.
 This bubble is auto-generated and, just like the other auto-generated screens, you can choose what attributes you wish to show.